sekamaneka/openvpn/README.md

 		* Append following lines:
 			* `server=127.0.0.1#5353`
 			* `server=127.0.0.2#5353`

+5. Using obfsproxy and pluggable transports from the Tor Project to obfuscate vpn traffic #WIP

 5. You can use this [test](https://dnsleaktest.com/) on all your devices to check if your DNS is working properly.
 6. You can use this [test](http://dnssec.vs.uni-due.de/) on all your devices to check if DNSSEC is working properly.